 - i.
 Unruly horses and/or people; - ii.
 Alcohol/drugs-its use while on the premises; - iii.
 Smoking in areas such as arenas, stables, etc.; - iv.
 Dog restrictions and policies about dogs/pets running at large.
 If dogs are permitted on the competition grounds, it is recommended that dogs are on a leash and are not at ringside; - v.
 Children unattended; - vi.
 Visitor/spectators in horse areas; - vii.
 Safe spectator area; and/or - viii.
-Garbage disposal. - 7.
+Garbage disposal. - ix.
+Recommend a halter, lead, and small bucket of feed nearby (ringside/warmup/parking lot) in case of loose horse. - 7.
 Develop a safety plan for the warm up ring.
 It is highly recommended that the warm up ring be supervised and traffic be controlled (especially if the warm up area is small) by a knowledgeable person. (i.e., all traffic in the warm up ring travelling in the same direction). - 8.
 Warm Up Ring: Appropriate apparel including footwear and helmet are required in the warm up ring.
 Competitors must wear their assigned ring numbers at all times in the warm up ring.
 Only those obstacles provided by the competition committee are permitted in the warm up ring. - 9.
 Develop lunging rules for the competition.
 It is highly recommended that competitions should have a separate lunging area or designated lunging only time.
 Restrictions for lunging are outlined in the Scotia Series Rules and Regulations. - 10.
 Ring entrance must be closed.
 It is highly recommended that the ring entrance be closed while class in progress with a door, gate, or rope barrier.
 Ring exit area should be kept clear and controlled by a knowledgeable person. - 11.
-Courses used for Over Fences courses must be designed and constructed by an Equestrian NS approved course designer. - 12.
+Courses used for Over Fences courses must be designed and constructed by an Equestrian NS approved course designer.
+Over Fences Courses with fixed fences (ICE) must meet ICE official rules. (see page 42) - 12.
 Plastic jump cups with plastic pins are required for all over-fences classes.
 Jump cups must not be left on the standards when the rails are removed.
 Competitions are encouraged to use breakaway cups on the top rail of a vertical and the back rails of all oxers. - 13.
 As there are often individuals new to competition at Scotia Series competitions, considerations must be given to individuals who do not know "the rules" or "standard practices" as they may not be the same to everyone.
 The Competition Committee should indicate the method of reversing during group classes, whether it is to the inside or toward the wall. - 14.
 The number of horses in a rail class must be considered for safety reasons.
-It is recommended that the number of horses in a rail class be restricted according to ring size and the level of the athlete and horse.

-- 15. Policies for Junior Members must be considered.
+It is recommended that the number of horses in a rail class be restricted according to ring size and the level of the athlete and horse. - 15.
+Policies for Junior Members must be considered.
 For risk management and safety purposes, it is highly recommended that Junior aged competitors not be left unattended at any time during the competition.
 A waiver indicating the legal parent or guardian responsible for junior aged competitors shall be signed and remain in the competition office. - 16.
 Equestrian NS Helmet Policy: All Competitions must follow the Equestrian NS Helmet Policy on Page 5 (#5)

 Individual Competitions can enforce stricter safety and helmet rules during their competitions which will take priority above the Equestrian NS Helmet Policy.

 Competitions choosing to allow Helmet Waivers are to keep the waivers in a separate file in the competition office or submit to Equestrian NS.
 It is highly recommended that the Equestrian NS Helmet Safety brochure be attached to each waiver.